 Well if you're going to walk in the rain, why not get the kiddos some new rain boots?
 Fill the boots with the good stuff and when Easter's done, instead of trashing the basket, they can wear the boots!

-Maybe none of the options above appeal to you but you’d still like to ditch the traditional basket.
+Maybe none of the options above appeal to you but you'd still like to ditch the traditional basket.
+How about trying out Easter Basket craft ideas?
 Consider making your own DIY Edible Easter Egg Basket!
-You need four boxes of your child’s favorite candy and a few other things.
+You need four boxes of your child's favorite candy and a few other things.
 You can find the full instructions over at The Krazy Coupon Lady.

 There are so many great ideas out there!
 If you're in need of more inspiration, check out Pinterest and you'll find a ton!
 And be sure to follow me for more great tips!

-So if you’re ready to trash the Easter basket, which of these options would you use instead?
+So if you're ready to trash the Easter basket, which of these creative Easter Basket Ideas would you use instead?